Peer Assisted Study Sessions (PASS)

 3 lines on top of each other signifying a list

-List of classes with SI and the SI leader assigned to the course
+List of classes with PASS and the PASS leader assigned to the course

 address book icon

-SI review sessions are typically twice a week, each lasting for 1-hour.
-SI leaders also hold 2-hour super sessions to help students prepare for exams and larger assignments.
+PASS sessions are typically twice a week, each lasting for 1-hour.
+PASS leaders also hold 2-hour super sessions to help students prepare for exams and larger assignments.

 Our Mission

-The mission of the Supplemental Instruction program is to operate a student-led, staff-supported initiative that fosters effective habits of mind.
+The mission of the Peer Assisted Study Sessions program is to operate a student-led, staff-supported initiative that fosters effective habits of mind.
 We support students enrolled in general education courses through a collaborative environment.
 Participants actively apply learning strategies to course content in order to enhance their understanding and improve academic performance.

 icon about list of tasks